As winter settles in, warm up in one of Edinburgh’s cosiest bars.

-We can't deny it any more - winter is well on its way in Edinburgh.
-It isn't all bad, though.
-While the days are basking in the sun are truly behind us for a few months at least, this is the perfect time to hide away in one of the city's many warm, welcoming and cosy pubs.
+We can’t deny it anymore – winter is well on its way in Edinburgh.
+It isn’t all bad, though.
+While the days are basking in the sun are truly behind us for a few months at least, this is the perfect time to hide away in one of the city’s many warm, welcoming and cosy pubs.

 The Sheep Heid Inn